MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     stress_file = {file} -> "default.stress"

-The :code:`stress_file` keyword sets the name for the output file containing the stress tensor of the system.
+The ``stress_file`` keyword sets the name for the :ref:`stressFile`, which stores information about the stress tensor throughout the MD simulation.

 .. centered:: *default value* = "default.stress"

-Box_File
+.. _boxfilekey:

+Box File
 ========

 .. admonition:: Key